 The COVID-19 pandemic has forced B2B sales organizations to reinvent themselves at an unprecedented pace.
-While sales reps find themselves in the relatively unchartered territory of remote selling, organizations have to contend with providing sales training and coaching to the sales teams remotely.
+While sales reps find themselves in the relatively uncharted territory of remote selling, organizations have to contend with providing sales training and coaching to the sales teams remotely.
 Virtual sales training methods have been steadily gaining ground as the preferred mode for imparting sales training even before the current crisis.
 The coronavirus pandemic has made this transition more urgent.

 One of the effective methods of virtual sales training is just-in-time learning.
 Just-in-time learning drives engagement by being highly contextual and relevant to the different stages of the sales process.
 It increases retention and effectiveness of learning by providing reps with access to sales training content just when they need it, thereby enabling them to practice their skills and reinforce what they’ve learned in time frames connected to the actual selling process.
-Just-in-time learning reimagines sales training, which was traditionally seen as a once-and-done exercise, to be a continuous process; embedded in the workflow, and structured to deliver bite-sized pieces of content that the learner can easily consume while on the go.
+Just-in-time learning reimagines sales training, which was traditionally seen as a once-and-done exercise, to be a continuous process, embedded in the workflow, and structured to deliver bite-sized pieces of content that the learner can easily consume while on the go.
 It is focused on solving a rep’s immediate problem.
 How does one go about building just-in-time content?
-What are the do’s and don’ts in implementing just-in-time learning?
+What are the do’s and don’ts of implementing just-in-time learning?
 Let’s take a look.

 Just-in-time learning: Do’s